64nYm3d3/CheatSheet/Security/Red/VBA_Macro.md

 # Do you have Microsoft Word?
 Excel?
 Access?
 # Do you need a payload?
-# VBA Macro got you covered!
+# VBA Macro got you covered!V

+A